Wisdom-Labs/Algorand-Unreal-Engine-SDK/Readme.md

 >Right click on UnrealAlgorandPlugin.uproject on `example/unreal-algorand-demo` folder, and "Generate Visual Studio project files" - This process may take some time.
 6. Once finished, open your *.sln project or *.uproject file with Visual Studio or JetBrains Rider.

 ## 🧭 4.
-Modules reference
+Modules Reference:
 * **Algorand** - entrypoint module, provides `C++`- & `Blueprints`- friendly interfaces for plugin's users.
 This module should be considered as the only module you need to depend on.
 * **AlgorandAPI** - This module is one to make api request and process its result and send it to entrypoint module.
 * **Blockchain** - This module contains core logic for building and signing txs from tx types and params.
 * **Wallet** - This module is one related to manage wallet and wallet connect provider.
 * **Vertices** - This module play an important role as an interface and router in connecting to our algorand c++ sdk (Vertices shared library).

 ## 🚀 5.
-Common Usage
-`UAlgorandUnrealManager` stored on `Algorand` module should be used as the main entry-point for all Algorand-related actions.
+Get Started

+Read [Getting Started](docs/getting_started.md) to learn the basic workflows for developing on Algorand.

+### Demo Project
-Check our [demo project](https://github.com/Wisdom-Labs/Algorand-Unreal-Engine-SDK/tree/master/example/unreal-algorand-demo) made with this UE plugin.
+Check an example folder(https://github.com/Wisdom-Labs/Algorand-Unreal-Engine-SDK/tree/master/example/unreal-algorand-demo) made with this UE plugin.